 The importance of face-to-face communication is becoming more prominent in today’s world as a large part of business communication is facilitated by technological advancements.
 The book ‘The Art of Connection – 7 Relationship-Building Skills Every Leaders Needs Now’ describes why many business leaders base their success on face-to-face communication.
-The book is completely dedicated to making its readers master the art of communication and build enduring relationships and achieve success in personal and professional lives.
+The book is dedicated to making its readers master the art of communication, build enduring relationships and achieve success in their personal and professional lives.

-The seven skills explained in the book for constructing enduring relationship are:
+The seven skills explained in the book for constructing enduring relationships are:

 1. Embrace humility

-The first take away from the book goes like this – ‘Look for opportunities to perform acts of international, deliberate connection and kindness in daily life.’
+The first take away from the book goes like this – ‘Look for opportunities to perform acts of intentional, deliberate connection and kindness in daily life.’
 The world is becoming more interconnected and leaders deal with a diverse workforce these days.
 To build an inclusive culture, leaders should be humble, alert and aware.
-They need to promote a culture of conversation than an argument.
-Also, leaders need to acknowledge that they have flaws so that employees do not fear to make mistakes.
-He writes, “Our brains have evolved special cells known as ‘mirror neurons’ that attune us to others, so we can feel what they feel, instantly, reflexively and effortlessly.’
+They need to promote a culture of conversation rather than an argument.
+Leaders also need to acknowledge that they have flaws so that employees do not fear to make mistakes.
+Gelb writes, “Our brains have evolved special cells known as ‘mirror neurons’ that attune us to others, so we can feel what they feel, instantly, reflexively and effortlessly.’

 2.“Be a glow worm”: Set a shining example

 According to computational social science, people’s feelings powerfully influence those around them.
 Hence it is important to examine the people you associate with and spend time with, and assess whether you need to make any changes.
 Gelb writes, ‘Even if it isn’t always possible to end your association with those who are far from ideal role models, you can nevertheless choose to respond consciously and proactive.’